kowalpy/Robot-Framework-JMeter-Library/README.md

 # Robot Framework JMeter Library

+**This library is not supported for a long time and I am not going to support it in future.
+I doubt if it still works.
+Integrating JMeter with RF wasn't a good idea.
+Better use Locust instead of JMeter anyway.**

-This library provides simple way to integrate Robot Framework and JMeter.
-JTL output files can be analysed and converted to HTML, Python dictionary or SQLite format.
+~~This library provides simple way to integrate Robot Framework and JMeter.
+JTL output files can be analysed and converted to HTML, Python dictionary or SQLite format.~~

 On 19th of March 2017, project has been moved at Github.